 What successes do you see?
 And what are you proud of?

-Witschnig: There are, of course, the measurable key figures, such as reducing CO2 and other emissions, 100 per cent green electricity and resource efficiency.
+Witschnig: There are, of course, the measurable key figures, such as reducing CO2 and other emissions, CO2-free electricity and resource efficiency.
 We – and the WE is important, because it is a joint achievement – have always met our goals in past years, and in some cases exceeded them.
 Every manager is measured by whether he or she acts in the interests of the environment, the climate, sustainability.
 Furthermore, last year the BMW Group massively tightened its sustainability targets to be achieved by 2030.
 This is a huge success!

 Where are the stumbling blocks on the way to achieving your goal and also the BMW Group’s goals?